andrewgu/ModConfigMenu/documentation/mcm_builder.md

 Lets see there contents in detail:

 ##### `XComMCMBuilder.ini`

+As explained in detail above this confi will be used to generate a MCM page

 ```
 [ModConfigMenuBuilder.MCM_Builder_Screen]
 +MCMBuilder="YourModMCMPage1" ;can be any name but have to match below and in the localization file